Siphon880gh/devbrain/AI Assisted Coding/Cursor AI/Enhance Code for SaaS or Enterprise/Add data persistence and online users (Cursor AI).md

 Upload to your server.
 Then run the test endpoint.
 AI could have rendered it as `/health` , or `/status` , or `/test`

+If fails to run because Authentication failed, look into .env file, and make sure it's at the same folder as the api file.
+If php, make sure it connects to mongodb:\/\/USER:@127.0.0.1:27017\/DB?authSource=admin - just ask AI.
+If that works for api, make sure to ask AI to implement the fix for seed too.

-If fails to run test endpoint, try to resolve it in cursor by copying the error, even if it’s a vague error like Internal server error.
+Otherwise if fails when ran at test endpoint for other reasons, try to resolve it in cursor by copying the error, even if it’s a vague error like Internal server error.
 Errors could be for example “MongoDB PHP extension not installed” which you install with `pecl install mongodb` (making sure your cli’s php is the same php as the web’s!).
 For cli, that’d be setting with `sudo update-alternatives -set php /usr/bin/php8.1` , and for web, you could go through your panel like cloudpanel to select the php version.

 Connect to your database on compass.
 Run the seed script and see if the database gets filled.
 If fails, you may have to install php-mongodb at a system level, but you have to install it for your particular php version (there may be several php versions!)

 ---

-NOT USING PLAIN PHP for API server?
+**PATH: NOT USING PLAIN PHP for API server?**

 If it were Express JS and you use the pm2 ecosystem (multiple nodejs apps running on VPS) with Makefile (easier to manage at cli):